gfx-rs/gfx/README.md

 	$ cd gfx
 	$ cargo run --example cube

-If you compile the the example for the first time, it may take some while since all dependencies must be compiled too.
+If you compile the example for the first time, it may take some while since all dependencies must be compiled too.

 If you want to build your own stand-alone gfx program, add the following to your new `Cargo.toml`: